tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 2.1 Independence (normative)

-Test `event_date_qc` SHOULD be independent of how data are stored and transported, data serializations, and the framework or environment in which the Tests are being executed.
+Test implementations SHOULD be independent of how data are stored and transported, data serializations, and the framework or environment in which the Tests are being executed.

 ### 2.2 The Concept of "EMPTY" in the BDQ Standard (normative)